-WELCOME to the 2018-2019 school year!
-One of the most important things your child can do to achieve academic success is also one of the most basic: going to school every day.
-In fact, research has shown that your child's attendance record is one of the biggest factors influencing his or her academic success!
+WELCOME to the 2019-2020 school year!
+Research has shown that your child's attendance record is one of the biggest factors influencing his or her academic success!
 So please make sure your child is in school every day unless they absolutely have to miss.
 Below are key points concerning attendance from the student handbook:

-- After the accumulation of three (3) unexcused absences, a referral may be made to Children and Youth Services and/or the District Magistrate.
+After the accumulation of three (3) or more unexcused absences, a referral may be made to Children and Youth Services and/or the District Magistrate.

 - Any student arriving after 7:55 a.m. is considered tardy.

-- Each student will be permitted four (4) tardies per nine (9) week grading period.
+- Each student will be permitted four (4) unexcused tardies per nine (9) week grading period.

-- After five (5) unexcused tardies per nine (9) week grading period, students will be subject to disciplinary action including cafeteria detention, in-school suspension, and/or bad standing.
+- After five (5) unexcused tardies per nine (9) week grading period, students will be subject to disciplinary action including bad standing.

 - Tardies will be considered excused if a medical excuse is submitted.

-- Students must present a note signed by a parent/guardian with the time of the early dismissal and reason for leaving early.
+- Students must present a note from a parent/guardian with the time of the early dismissal and reason for leaving early.

-- All students leaving school early must be signed out in the middle school office.
+- All students leaving school early must sign out in the high school office.

 If you have any questions about your child’s attendance, you may reach Sharon Laffey by phone at (724)948-3328 X3012 or email at firstname.lastname@example.org.
 To send a fax: (724)948-3344.